Skiing in Borovets

 Where to Eat

-Most of the food places in Borovets are located in the city centre and everything is a walkable distance if you want to go out for dinner.
+Most of the food places in Borovets are located in the city center and everything is a walkable distance if you want to go out for dinner.
 If you will be skiing all day and planning to stop for lunch, I suggest choosing one of the pubs that are situated just next to the “Martinovi Baraki” lift.
 I personally really like Black Tiger – delicious food, cold beer and beautiful views of the slopes from the second floor.

 Another must-stop is the terrace lounge of Hotel Rila.
 Even if you are not staying there, you can go for drinks or food, but keep in mind that it gets extremely busy.
 The terrace offers spectacular views and interesting crafted cocktails.